Jason Muzzatti

-Jason Mark Muzzatti (born February 3, 1970) is a Canadian-Italian former professional ice hockey goaltender, and the current goaltending coach for the Carolina Hurricanes.
+Jason Mark Muzzatti (born February 3, 1970) is a Canadian-Italian former professional ice hockey goaltender, and the current goaltending development coach for the Carolina Hurricanes.
 He played 62 games in the National Hockey League between 1993 and 1998 for four teams.
 The rest of his career, which lasted from 1991 to 2007, was spent in various minor leagues and in Europe.
 Internationally Muzzatti played briefly for the Canadian national team in the early 1990s, and later in his career played for the Italian national team at several World Championships and the 2006 Winter Olympics.

 Playing career

 Muzzatti played four seasons at Michigan State University with a record of 83 wins, 34 losses, and 6 ties.
-He was drafted by the Calgary Flames in the 1988 NHL Entry Draft as the 21st pick in the first round.
+He was drafted by the Calgary Flames in the 1988 NHL entry draft as the 21st pick in the first round.
 He joined the Salt Lake Golden Eagles of the IHL in 1991.
 He joined the Flames in 1993 but he had just a short career in Calgary, playing only two games in two seasons.
 He was claimed on waivers by the Hartford Whalers in 1995 and played 53 games before he was traded to the New York Rangers.
 He finished his NHL career in 1997–98 with the San Jose Sharks.

 Muzzatti joined Deutsche Eishockey Liga side Eisbären Berlin in 1998.
 He joined Tappara, a Finnish SM-liiga team, one year later before returning to Germany and the Augsburger Panther for one season.
 In 2001, he moved to Italy to play for Serie A team HC Milano Vipers.
 Muzzatti became the number one goaltender for Milano.
 In 2004 Muzzatti was contracted by another Italian top team, Hockey Club Bolzano.
 Muzzatti was Bolzano's top goalie for two seasons.

 In 2006, after 8 seasons in European top leagues, Muzzatti returned to North America and was contracted by Flint Generals of the United Hockey League.
 Muzzatti played the entire 2006–07 season in Flint Generals after which he retired.
 He was named the coach of the Generals in 2009.